larylc/DreamWorks-Disney-or-Pixar/README.md

  </details>

-Here is where you can find all of the data (**Note:** some movies were not included because certain of missing information):
+Here is where you can find all of the data (**Note:** some movies were not included because of missing information):

 `all_movie_data.csv`:  Data set of all DreamWorks, Disney Animation, and Pixar movies.

 `all_movies_tidy.csv`: Data set of all studio movies but with each tokenized word from the plot variable having its own row.

 Here are all of the words that were combined with stop words (words that are not useful for sentiment analysis:

 ```